Othmanosx/weather_app_js/weather-app/README.md

 Weather  App using React js and base on this [API](https://www.metaweather.com/api/)

 ### features
-- provide detailed Weather Forecasts over a 6 day period updated each day over 200,000 cities in the world.
+- provide detailed Weather Forecasts over a 6 day period updated each day for more than  2000 cities in the world.
 - Charts provide wind speed, temperature, humidity and visibility.

 ### Used libraries and dependencies: